alxcor/camxls/README.md

 To access the VBA code press ALT-F11 in Excel.

 Versions:
-- v1.4.4 / 01.02.2023 New version, with xmlHTTP, Ribbon menu, read data optimisations
+- v1.4.4 / 01.02.2023 New version, with xmlHTTP, Ribbon menu, read data optimization
 - v1.4.3 / 09.01.2023 New version based on xmlHTTP
 - v1.4.2 / 10.12.2022 Minor bug fixes
 - v1.4.1 / 2010?
 Functional version using IE connectivity